IBM/turbonomic-envizi-appconnect-flows/README.md

     - `Longitude`: Longitude in Decimal Degrees format

     ![vCenter Tags](https://media.github.ibm.com/user/375131/files/0eb7bd00-5141-11ed-9b2c-4bde7c361f33)
+- By default, Envizi will use the Data Center name configured in Turbonomic/vCenter.
+To change this, Tag Category `EnviziAlternateName` can be added with the desired display name as its value.
+- Envizi Locations (Data Centers in this case) need unique display names.
+If there are any Data Centers with same names, they should be changed from vCenter or Tag Category `EnviziAlternateName` should be added to the Data Center(s) with different name(s)

 **Note:** Tags sync from vCenter to Turbonomic might take upto 20 minutes.